glapointe7/HousePrices/Analysis.md

 ## Noisy Features
 We remove features that add noise to the predictions.
 We will use 3 models in the section Models Building which gives the importance of features.
 The method used to eliminate noisy features is to look at the intersection of the less important features after applying the 3 models.

+The other method used is to eliminate features having a high percentage of NA values determined at the dataset cleaning section.
+This assumes that the customer will not really check about the fence, the alley and the pool quality and condition.

+Finally, we remove the Id feature since it is only a unique identifier of a house which should not have any prediction importance on the sale price.